 If you have been gardening for a while, you know things do not always go well.
-Usually we don’t talk about it much, and that might give the impression that it does not happen to us.
+Usually, we don’t talk much about it, and that might give the impression that it does not happen to experienced gardeners.
 Well, it does, and here we share what to do if plants fail to grow.
 We have had a lot of practice with this, so if you are here and think it only happens to you rest assured that you are not alone.
-Hope these tips can help you in your gardening journey.
+Hope these tips can help you on your gardening journey.

 Recognize it is not all you

 As a beginner gardener, you might think the growth of the garden really all depends on your doing.
 Well, that is not quite true.

 There is a synergy effect going on in the garden, and in nature as a whole.
 We as gardeners do play a key role in it, we set things in motion, play the first violin so to speak.
 We want to do it in a way that everyone can do their best.
 With everyone, I mean bugs, worms, fungi, bacteria, etc. Those are the workers, you are just the leader.

 To have a healthy crew, we need to create a natural environment that encourages health and growth.

 But, you might say, don’t those bugs create problems in the first place?
 Well, look at the first picture of the cabbage eaten by caterpillars again.
 The head did not form well, the caterpillars came and eat it away to turn it back into the soil.
 Sure, a row cover tunnel would have protected the plant from being eaten, but not from being a pure cabbage plant, to begin with.